The Low Country Boil

 B&M Catering offers a unique menu for some down-home old-fashioned fun.
 The Low Country Boil starts with either chicken & okra gumbo or drunken crab bisque.
 Full catering menu offerings.

 What is a Low Country Boil?

 The Low Country boil is a one-pot meal for the masses and was originally called Frogmore Stew.
-Its origin is credited to Richard Gay, a National Guardsman who had the challenging job to cook a meal for over 100 soldiers and made the decision to utilize an old family recipe.
+Its origin is credited to Richard Gay, a National Guardsman who had the challenging job to cook a meal for over 100 soldiers.
+He made the decision to utilize an old family recipe.
 The meal was an instant hit!
-The dish was named Frogmore for the town that Richard grew up in – as the soldiers would tease him about his hometown’s name.
+The dish was named Frogmore for the town that Richard grew up in.
+The soldiers would tease him about his hometown’s name.
 Eventually, when the postal service eliminated the name Frogmore, the dish was renamed Low Country Boil.

 The origins of the Low Country Boil go further back to the traditions of the Gullah people along the coasts of Georgia and South Carolina.
 Africans in the slave trade had brought with them not only cooking influences from their homeland, but Spanish and French cooking influences as well.
 Meals for large groups of people could be made as quickly as possible with readily-available foods.
 The boil was a quick and easy way to prepare all the foods at once

 Traditionally, the stew is made with a combination of shrimp, sausage, corn and potatoes.
 It’s a perfect dish to create to please a crown.
 Often, folks may add such ingredients as crab, onion and butter.
 A removable drain basket in the pot helps make the cooking easier.
 Many will serve the Low Country Boil on newspaper, which certainly allows for easy clean-up.